MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-policies.md

     >If you select the *Data leaks* template, you'll need to configure at least one DLP policy that you'll assign later in the wizard.
 If you select the *Departing employee data theft* template, you'll need to configure the HR Connector to use the full signal detection features of the policy template.

 4. Select **Next** to continue.
-5. On the **Users** page, select **Add user or group** to define which users are included in the policy or select **All users and mail-enabled groups** checkbox.
+5. On the **Choose users and groups** page, select **Choose users or groups** to define which users are included in the policy or select **All users and mail-enabled groups** checkbox.
 Select **Next** to continue.
-6. On the **Specify what content to prioritize (optional)** page, you can assign the sources to prioritize for risky user activities:
+6. On the **Specify what content to prioritize (optional)** page, you can assign higher risk scores to detected activity based on where the related content is located, what sensitive info is included, and what sensitivity labels are applied:
-    - SharePoint sites: Select **Add SharePoint site** and select the SharePoint organizations you want to prioritize.
+    - SharePoint sites: Select **Choose SharePoint sites** and select the SharePoint organizations you want to prioritize.
 For example, *"group1@contoso.sharepoint.com/sites/group1"*.
-    - Sensitive info type: Select **Add sensitive info type** and select the sensitivity types you want to prioritize.
+    - Sensitive info type: Select **Choose sensitive info types** and select the sensitivity types you want to prioritize.
 For example, *"U.S. Bank Account Number"* and *"Credit Card Number"*.
-    - Sensitivity labels: Select **Add sensitivity label** and select the labels you want to prioritize.
+    - Sensitivity labels: Select **Choose sensitivity labels** and select the labels you want to prioritize.
 For example, *"Confidential"* and *"Secret"*.
 7. Select **Next** to continue.
-8. On the **Choose alert indicators** page, you'll see the indicators that are included in the template that you've chosen for this policy.
+8. On the **Alert indicators** page, you'll see the indicators that you've defined on the **Insider risk settings** > **Indicators** page.
 If you selected the *Data leaks* template at the beginning of the wizard, you must select a DLP policy from the **DLP policy** dropdown list.
-9. On the **Select monitoring window** page, you'll define the [monitoring window conditions](insider-risk-management-policies.md#monitoring-windows) for the policy.
-Configure the monitoring windows as appropriate.
+9. On the **Select monitoring window** page, see the [monitoring window conditions](insider-risk-management-policies.md#monitoring-windows) that you defined on the **Insider risk settings** > **Policy timeframes** page.
 10. Select **Next** to continue.
 11. On the **Review** page, review the settings you've chosen for the policy.
 Select **Edit** to change any of the policy values or select **Submit** to create and activate the policy.